arnodelorme/neurofeedbacklab/README.md

 # Features:

-- Manage subjects, automatically creates new folders for new subjects and track subjects' progress.
+- Manage subjects and track subjects' progress.
 Track human errors by checking that new sessions are preceeded by existing previous sessions.
 Made as much human proof as possible.
+- One computer runs data acquisition and performs the feedback.
+Assumes that 2 screens are connected to the same PC, one screen for the experimenter and one screen for the participant.
+Can also be set up a single screen program that the experimenter and participant share.
 - Allow blinded protocol where a session from one subject is replayed to another subject (the data from the sham subject is recorded as if he was doing the task but the feedback from another subject is shownn).
 - Run n sessions over m days.
 The first session of each day is always a baseline used for artifact rejection below.
 - Adaptive filtering with minimum phase distortion